Drupal

 Architecture

-Drupal can run under any webserver.
-Apache, Nginx and IIS are the most common.
-Drupal version 11 and later does not support IIS.
+Drupal can run on a web server, but Apache, Nginx, and Microsoft IIS Webserver are the most compatible.
+Drupal version 11 and later do not support Microsoft IIS Webserver.
 The product also communicates with a database.

 Software pattern summary